"

 Wiki

 Wikipedia, the popular online encyclopedia, is a wiki software called MediaWiki.
-The content on Wikipedia is written by a worldwide community of contributors on each specific topic.
+A worldwide community writes the content on Wikipedia of contributors on each specific topic.
 When new content is first added, it doesn’t go directly to the front pages on Wikipedia.
-Instead, Wikipedia works like a drama theater where there is a stage, a curtain, and a backstage.
-Behind the curtain exists a lot of activity with a lot of different people.
+Instead, Wikipedia operates like a drama theater, with a stage, a curtain, and a backstage area.
+Behind the curtain lies a great deal of activity involving numerous individuals.
 However, on the stage is just a select few that the audience can see and hear.
 When users add content to Wikipedia, it is first added in the backstage area.
-Here, it gets validated by a worldwide community of users that are very passionate about ensuring that only the most accurate information makes it to the stage.
+Here, it gets validated by a worldwide community of users who are very passionate about ensuring that only the most accurate information makes it to the stage.
 If the newly added content is disproved or does not offer appropriate sources, it is left in development behind the stage.
-When content is added with appropriate sources and is validated by the community, then it is allowed to be published on the stage for everyone to see.
+When content is added with proper sources and validated by the community, it is then allowed to be published on the stage for everyone to see.

 • There are a variety of sites that allow you to create wikis for free.
 Wiki software can also be downloaded and installed from a variety of sites as well.